 Merlot makes a great rosé, light and refreshing with a pleasant summer-fruit fragrance and flavour.

-Awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2017 edition reviews of (both) their Top 30 Rosés and Celebrity Vintners (see blue links below).
+The 2016 vintage was awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2017 edition reviews of (both) their Top 30 Rosés and Celebrity Vintners (see blue links below).

 Château Miraval has 50 hectares of grapes grown on the estate.
 The majority of the fruit for this wine comes from the Château's three best parcels - Muriers, Longue and Romarin.
 The remainder is sourced from within the Correns region, just north of Brignoles in the heart of Provence.
 The terraced vineyards are at 350 metres altitude, resulting in cool nights that moderate the warm days which in turn help the grapes retain their delicate aromas and crisp acidity.
 The clay and chalk soils at Miraval are also important for quality because they help regulate water supply to the vines so they have water when they need it and drainage when they don't.

 Grapes were harvested by hand in the cool, early hours of the morning and hand sorted twice to ensure that only the best grapes made it into the rosé.
 The Cinsault, Grenache and Rolle parcels were gently pressed to extract just the right amount of colour, while the Syrah was made using the saignée method.
 The wine was fermented in temperature controlled stainless steel tanks separately and then blended post fermentation.
-Additionally, the Rolle was put into 228 litre barrels, with occasional battonage to add texture and complexity.
+Additionally, the Rolle was put into 228 litre barrels, with occasional bâtonnage to add texture and complexity.

 The wine has a beautiful pale, petal-pink colour, with bright nuances.
 On the nose, it has aromas of fresh strawberries and spring flowers.
 It finishes with a refreshing acidity, minerality and a saline finish.